 Generate More “Aha” Moments

-“Aha” moments are instances of inspiration and clarity that help you make progress and achieve breakthroughs during your work day.
+“Aha” moments are instances of inspiration and clarity that help you make progress and achieve breakthroughs during your workday.
 If you’re a creative, you need inspiration to design a book cover for a client, generate website copy, or cut a new promo video.
-If you’re a CEO, you need inspiration to shape the vision for your team.
+If you’re a CEO, you require inspiration to shape the vision for your team.
 If you’re a manager, you need inspiration to problem-solve.

 In any case, it may be difficult to come by bursts of inspiration when you’re stressed out or bogged down by multiple other tasks or decisions.
 Taking a break from your workflow — and even shifting to an unrelated task — can help your brain break out of a rut and come to the “aha!” moment it needs to move forward.
 Click To Tweet

 Psychology professor Alejandro Lleras points out a phenomenon called “Troxier Fading” — continual attention to a stationary object in your peripheral vision will actually cause the item to disappear.
 He believes the same applies to our thought life: Too much focus on one task, and the task will “disappear,” making it more difficult to resolve or move forward.